Skip to content

 bash

-npx @ordo-engine/cli guard init
+npx @ordo-engine/cli guard init # Claude Code (default)

 1. Scaffolds .ordo-guard/ — an Ordo project holding rulesets/policy.json, tests/policy.json, facts.json, and an AGENTS.md.
+Scaffolded once, shared by every agent.

 text